rquadri/castle/gg.md

    may be highly localized -- it's important to have a model that can be applied and optimized in a more general way.

- * Itnly works for categorical variables.
+ * It only works for categorical variables.
 Although most of the types of information that Castle deals with are categorical (e.g. type of device used), in principle there may be continuous features that can also be taken into account(e.g. the geographical distance